SGPracing/F1_History_Dashboard/README.md

 # F1 History Dashboard #

-Immerse yourself in the statistics of the hostory of Formula 1.
+Immerse yourself in the statistics of the history of Formula 1.
 Get to know the tracks, drivers and teams throughout the seasons. <br/>
 Application available at: https://public.tableau.com/app/profile/sergio.pasian/viz/F1_histrory_dash_SGP/1_Intro?publish=yes<br/>

 ## Data ##